 Clashing ideas of social graces are at the heart of most conflicts these days.

-I hear this over and over, amongst friends and strangers.
-One person’s obscenity is someone else’s healthy everyday vernacular.
 Sometimes, despite our best efforts, we can be rude, without knowing it.
 There are varying opinions about when and how to answer the phone or respond to email.
 This infographic shows how etiquette norms vary in different cultures.
 Roger Axtell has written a collection of books on “Do’s and Taboos” for world travelers.

 The reality is, we all define “respect” differently.

 Barbara and I agreed that, no matter where we are in the world, most people try to be respectful, in the best way they know.
 If we’re offended, it’s often because the other person doesn’t understand our expectations.

 Barbara’s world travels taught her socially-acceptable behavior is contextual.

 Barbara said, “I always find that if I start thinking to myself, ‘everyone knows that’s rude,’ I got it wrong.
 Usually, that person doesn’t know they’ve offended others.”

 She went on to say that once she took this approach, she started to look at people differently.

 “Americans can be rude in the eyes of others!”
 She said to everyone in the waiting room.